janvmusic/Learning/data-intensive-apps/chapter11.md

 **Log** => An append-only sequence of records on disk.

 **Monotonic** => Always increasing or always decreasing, as the value of the independent variable increases;

+**Log sequence number** => In Single-leader replication, allows a follower to reconnect to a leader after if has become disconnected, and resume replication without skipping any writes.